ManuelDMorales/datagen-sngw-phen/README.md

 `Populations_Explorer.ipynb` for exploring the distribution of SNR values, HFF slopes, waveform durations, and frequency ranges f1-f0 of the HFF.
 This information is loaded from log.data file.
 SNR values are computed from the strain samples containing noise, and other quantities from waveforms before being injected.

-In addition, the file `Toolbox.py` is included, which contains specific functions for the notebooks.
+In addition, the code `Toolbox.py` is included, which contains specific functions for the notebooks.

 # Important instructions